akshayasajeevan/Data-Structures-Strings-and-Tuples/README.md

-# Python Assignment 1 — Strings & Tuples
+# Python Data Structures — Strings & Tuples

-### Python Data Structures Fundamentals
+### Python Fundamentals

-A beginner-level Python assignment focused on working with **Strings and Tuples** using **Jupyter Notebook**.
+A Python project focused on the fundamentals of **Strings and Tuples** using **Jupyter Notebook**.

-This assignment demonstrates fundamental operations such as string concatenation, indexing, slicing, string methods, tuple concatenation, repetition, indexing, and slicing.
+This project demonstrates string concatenation, indexing, slicing, string methods, tuple concatenation, repetition, indexing, and slicing.

 ---

-## 📌 Objectives
+## 📌 Overview

-The objective of this assignment is to practice:

-- String concatenation
-- String indexing and slicing
-- String manipulation using built-in methods
-- Tuple creation and concatenation
-- Tuple repetition
-- Tuple indexing and slicing
+This project provides hands-on practice with fundamental Python operations involving **Strings** and **Tuples**.

+The exercises cover basic string manipulation and tuple operations, providing a foundation for working with Python data structures.

 ---

 ## 🧩 Topics Covered

+### 1. Strings

-### 1. String Concatenation
+#### String Concatenation

-The assignment demonstrates how to:

-- Take a name as user input
-- Concatenate the name with `"Hello "`
+- Concatenate `"Hello "` with a name entered by the user
 - Add `", welcome to Python programming"` to the existing string

-### 2. String Slicing & Indexing
+#### String Slicing & Indexing

-The concatenated string is used to:

 - Access the first character
 - Access the last character
 - Extract the first five characters